sameerlakhe/Fintech/Unit1_FintechCaseStudy.md

 Michael Katchen and is based in Toronto

 ### How did the idea for the company (or project) come about?
-Prior to founding Wealthsimple, Michael Katchen worked for 1000Memories, a Silicon Valley-based startup.[1]
-After Ancestry.com bought 1000Memories in 2012, Katchen developed a spreadsheet with tips to help his colleagues set up investment portfolios.[1]
-Interest in the spreadsheet helped inspire the idea for Wealthsimple.[1]
-In 2014, he returned to Toronto to launch the company
+Prior to founding Wealthsimple, Michael Katchen worked for 1000Memories, a Silicon Valley-based startup.
+After Ancestry.com bought 1000Memories in 2012, Katchen developed a spreadsheet with tips to help his colleagues set up investment portfolios.Interest in the spreadsheet helped inspire the idea for Wealthsimple.In 2014, he returned to Toronto to launch the company

 ### How is the company funded?
 How much funding have they received?
-In May 2014, the company initially raised CA$1.9 million from investors Eric Kirzner, Joe Canavan, and Roger Martin.[6][1]
+In May 2014, the company initially raised CA$1.9 million from investors Eric Kirzner, Joe Canavan, and Roger Martin.

-In April 2015, the firm received $10 million from Power Financial Corporation in an agreement structured to allow for a future investment of $20 million within 12 months.[44]
-In total, Power Financial Corporation has invested $30 million in Series A funding.[2][45]
-It is now primarily owned by Power Corporation indirectly at 77.4% (the investments were through their holdings in Power Financial, IGM Financial, and Portag3).[8]
+In April 2015, the firm received $10 million from Power Financial Corporation in an agreement structured to allow for a future investment of $20 million within 12 months.
+In total, Power Financial Corporation has invested $30 million in Series A funding.
+It is now primarily owned by Power Corporation indirectly at 77.4% (the investments were through their holdings in Power Financial, IGM Financial, and Portag3)

 In October 2020, Wealthsimple raised $114 million (US$87 million) in funding from an investor group led by Technology Crossover Ventures, in addition to Greylock Partners, Meritech Capital Partners, Two Sigma Ventures, and Allianz X